By Mike Retzlaff

 The Nuremberg Statute book of the 14th century indicates the existence of bottom fermenting beer and therefore bottom fermenting yeast.
+A Munich town council record mentioned cold-fermented beer as early as 1420.
 The first European explorer to reach Patagonia was Magellan in 1520.
 How then would a yeast species from 16th century Patagonia make it to 14th century Nuremberg?
+Or 15th century Munich?

 Marco Polo travelled to China and Mongolia in the late 13th century.
 S. eubayanus has also been discovered in China, Tibet, and Mongolia.
 The time period seems right but did he bring it back with him (knowingly or not) after his 24 year odyssey in Asia?

 Another working theory is that S. eubayanus existed in Europe and made its way to these other areas of the world before going extinct in Europe.
 This theory, at first look, seems to be a bit of a stretch but perhaps scientists haven’t looked for it in the right places yet.

 Scientists state that the two yeast species are as genetically different as birds and mammals.
 Yet, evidence suggests, that over a period of time, two separate hybridizations of these yeasts occurred.